blackrocky/language/README.md

 - If characters other than allowed ones exist, program will return error message saying illegal character exists
 - If there is not enough data to determine the language, then UNKNOWN should be returned
 - If the program determines that text could be either language "A" or "B", then it may pick either one
+- The files provided are small enough that a computer with a reasonable memory should be able to store the data in memory instead of using a database

 # Software Needed
 - JDK 8